alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

-An extended example of use of the R package, paralleled by corresponding use of the web application, is available as a vignette in both github repositories.
+An extended example of use of the R package, paralleled by corresponding use of the web application, is available as a vignette in both Zenodo repositories.

 The R package and web application together offer significant opportunities to address interesting and important challenges for the data analysis of defective pixel patterns.